bglarkin/tgr_fun/fungal_ecology.md

 black circles give years since restoration.
 Axis labels show the percent variation explained.

-### ITS, standardized sequence abundance
+### ITS, sequence-based relative abundance

-Comparison figure for supplemental
+Comparison figure and stats for supplemental

 ``` r
 d_its <- its_avg %>%